-- Combine leftover turkey with other filling ingredients (cheese, dressing, cranberry sauce, parsley and carrot).
+- In a bowl, combine leftover turkey with other filling ingredients (cheese, dressing, cranberry sauce, parsley and carrot).

-- Invert a bowl (about 5 inches in diameter) over each sheet of puff pastry to make an outline of circles (or you could simply measure).
-Four 5-inch circles are pretty much the largest you’re going to get with a standard roll of puff pastry.
+- Place puff pastry on a board or baking sheet.
+Then, invert a bowl (about 5 inches in diameter) over each sheet of puff pastry to make an outline of circles (or you could simply measure).
+Four (5-inch) circles are pretty much the largest you’re going to get with a standard roll of puff pastry.

 - Cut out circles and lay on a parchment paper lined baking sheet.
 Don’t worry if they aren’t cut out perfectly.
 When they go together (and are baked) you don’t even notice any jagged edges.

-- Whisk egg and brush around exterior of puff pastry circle.
+- Whisk egg in a bowl and brush around exterior of each puff pastry circle.

-- Place filling in the centre of the puff pastry circle.
+- Place turkey mixture in the centre of each puff pastry circle.

 - Use a fork to create a crimp in the edge & brush whisked egg over each hand pie.